 The guidance is split into five sections:

-iTRACE is an online tool that supports the development and monitoring of travel plans in London.
-It comprises two key elements:
+iTRACE is an online tool that helps users develop and monitor travel plans in London.
+It has two key elements:

-TRICS is the national standard system of trip generation and analysis in the UK and Ireland and is recommended by TfL having replaced TRAVL in 2014.
+TRICS is the national standard system of trip generation and analysis in the UK and Ireland.
+We recommended it after it replaced TRAVL in 2014.
 The database holds multi-modal survey data and allows users to predict the number of trips that will be generated by a particular development proposal.
 Pre-2014 TRAVL data for London can also be accessed through TRICS.